jtanx/tSubGet/baseLib/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : NullGrabberIIDs Project Overview
+    STATIC LIBRARY : baseLib Project Overview
 ========================================================================

-AppWizard has created this NullGrabberIIDs library project for you.
+AppWizard has created this baseLib library project for you.

 No source files were created as part of your project.

-NullGrabberIIDs.vcproj
+baseLib.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the